 You’ve waited 9 months to meet your baby.
 Your body has nurtured a person inside you, then labored intensely to deliver your little miracle.
-And even after 6 weeks of postpartum healing, you’re still not feeling back to normal.
+And even after 6 weeks postpartum, you’re still not feeling back to normal.
 All that stretching and pushing has taken a toll on your pelvic floor muscles, so you’re looking forward to some answers at the postpartum 6-week checkup.

 What to expect at your postpartum 6-week checkup

-As much as this appointment can be reassuring for new moms, a visit to your obstetrician at 6 weeks postpartum might have you a little anxious; especially because your body may be sore and is still recovering from giving birth.
-Knowing what to expect may help ease your fears.
+As much as a postpartum care appointment can be reassuring for new moms, this obstetrician visit at 6 weeks postpartum might have you a little anxious, especially because your body may be sore and is still recovering from giving birth.
+Knowing what to expect can help ease your fears.